-To illustrate, an organization may choose to have any of the following digital assets for each product they sell.
+To sell products, an organization may have any of the following digital assets:

 Alternate images like photos with a white background

 Showing customers how your products work in relation to the other products you sell not only explains their functionality.
-Displaying products in groups images helps with cross-sell as well.
+Displaying products in groups images helps with cross-selling as well.